dbcook/openrocket-database/README.md

 * Space Shuttle

 The parts content of these Micromaxx kits is totally undocumented.

+Chris Michielssen reported to me (personal message, Nov 2019) that there was an MMX X-15 starter set, which Dane Boles at one time had "a few" for sale.

 Side note: The Saturn V and Space Shuttle are offered in a "Space Pioneers" starter set, which is a reference to the New Canaan YMCA Space Pioneers founded by G. Harry Stine (father of Quest